How to Remove Just About Anything From Carpet

 Getting as much of the liquid and solids out of the carpet as quickly as possible is the single most important part of removing a carpet stain.
 But blotting and scooping can actually drive the stain deep into the carpet backing and pad.
 Instead, when learning how to remove wine and tomato sauce stains, reach for your wet/dry vacuum and vacuum up the spill.
 Here’s how to remove wine stains from carpet.

 Remove Wax From a Carpet in 3 Easy Steps

-Candle wax accidentally dripped on a plush carpet may look like a hopeless mess, but with a cool head, a hot iron, and a few tricks of the trade, you can make a big wax mess disappear.
+Candle wax accidentally dripped on a plush carpet may look like a hopeless mess, but with a cool head, a hot iron, and a few tricks of the trade, you can get wax out of carpets.

 Remove Coffee Stains